-On the court, the Knicks did take a lot of threes (567, was third in the NBA) but they made them at a low rate (.316%).
+On the court, the Knicks did take a lot of threes (567 attempts good for third in the NBA) but they made them at a low rate (.316%).
 In fact, the Knicks were only 20th (out of 23) in offense and really excelled on defense (7th).
-So, the narrative at the time that Pitino had fixed them with the three point shot was entirely true (though his press did help the defense).
+So, the narrative at the time that Pitino had fixed them with the three point shot was not entirely true (though his press did help the defense).

 The Knicks had the third best record in the conference (tied with Atlanta), behind the Pistons (63-19) and the Cavs (57-25).
 New York was thought to be a serious contender to make the Finals because Boston had imploded without Bird and the Knicks were 4-0 against the favorite Pistons in the regular season.
 In reality, New York was a bit of a paper tiger.
 Their SRS was fourth in the conference at 3.62 but there was a good argument that they might be a good match up if everything broke right and they played Detroit in the Conference Finals.